10 Days in Italy Itinerary: Rome, Florence, Cinque Terre & Venice

 • Day 1 – Milan

-What we would do differently: Next time we would stay in Monterosso instead of Manarola in Cinque Terre.
-It was bigger and had more options for dining and shops, plus it had the beach and we could have spent more time swimming which was my teen’s favorite thing to do.
+If we had to do it over again, we would stay in Monterosso instead of Manarola in Cinque Terre.
+It was bigger and had more options for dining and shops, plus it had the beach, and we could have spent more time swimming which was my teen’s favorite thing to do.

 Flights: To avoid backtracking, I highly recommend flying into one city and out of another.
 This saved us a lot of time.